FRO5401/OwlVision/README.md

    dependencies.
 The RobotPy NetworkTables and CameraServer libraries are also built and installed here.

- - **Stage 4** - The official FRCVision image.
-Adds multi camera builtin application and services, the FRCVision web dashboard, and example vision programs.
-This is the stage that builds and installs all of the things that make FRCVision friendly to new users.
+ - **Stage 4** - The FRCVision image with OwlVision modification.
+Adds multi camera builtin application and services, the OwlVision web dashboard, example vision programs, and GStreamer builtin streaming.
+This is the stage that builds and installs all of the things that make OwlVision friendly to new users.

 ### Stage specification